MASTG-TECH-0056: Installing Apps

 libimobiledevice¶

-.
-Let's install and debug the iGoat-Swift app with the following commands:
+Let's install the iGoat-Swift app with the following command:

 ...